 - Remember that even if you are absent you are responsible for any work that is done during class and for any assignments that are given or are due during class.
-Send me an email or come by my office during my office hours to find out what you missed.
+Send me an email or meet me during my office hours to find out what you missed.

 Although campus is mostly closed, campus services and offices are still open.
 Below is a list of resources that might be particularly helpful.

 - Shoreline – Resource directories, co-curricular events, more (also an app, ‘UCSB Shoreline’ iOS/Android)

 - Student Affairs Directory – Guide to thirty student service departments

 - Basic Needs – Food, finances, housing, tech and more

 - Student Wellbeing – Counseling and physical health, wellness, social connection, safety